Posted on September 15, 2020

 Hydraulic pressure tests were performed on couplings and valves on carbon steel pipe, and Victaulic Press System for small diameter stainless steel, and products designed for HDPE piping.
 The visit also consisted of presentations regarding Victaulic’s Virtual Design & Construction (VDC) and estimating capabilities.

-In recent years, Burns & McDonnell has acquired well-established construction firms allowing them to self perform installation on Energy projects.
+In recent years, Burns & McDonnell has acquired well-established construction firms allowing them to self perform the installation on Energy projects.
 This has shifted its focus to designing for construction and allows them to develop more competitive bids in the Energy marketplace.
 Victaulic’s Dan Christian commented that “Burns & McDonnell sees Victaulic applications as a path forward to be more competitive in bids while meeting system design, safety, and reliability requirements.
 The knowledge and experiences gained from the visit will help them during the bid, design, and construction phases of Energy projects going forward.”